mreider/simple-app-injection/README.md

-# NOTE: this is NOT the supported way of instrumenting pods with Dynatrace.
+# This is NOT the supported way of instrumenting pods with Dynatrace.

 # Getting started